ghostlandr/headfirstdesignpatterns/README.md

 ### Strategy pattern

-This pattern used ducks, which was enjoyable for me on a personal level - my favourite bird for sure, maybe my favourite animal in general is the mallard duck.
+This pattern used ducks, which was enjoyable for me on a personal level - my favourite bird for sure, maybe my favourite animal in general, is the mallard duck.
 The idea with the strategy pattern is that rather than make a subclass for every type and configuration of object, instead provide different strategies that a smaller set of objects can interact with.
 So for ducks, there are strategies for making sound and for flying.
 In my go code I ended up making a Flyer and a Quacker interface (verbs in the classic go style).
 A Duck then is a struct made up